joshtynjala/flexwires/readme.txt

 |  _| / -_) \ /  _/ _ \/ _ \ | '_ \/ _ \ \ /
 |_| |_\___/_\_\\__\___/\___/_|_.__/\___/_\_\

-Wires Library for Adobe Flex
+flexwires Library for Adobe Flex
 Created by Josh Tynjala

 ---------------------------------------------------------------------------------